HuskieRobotics/3061-lib/README.md

 * If you are not using all CTRE hardware, do the following.
     * Setting Steer Offsets (e.g., ```FRONT_LEFT_MODULE_STEER_OFFSET_ROT```) in your ```RobotConfig``` subclass (e.g., DefaultRobotConfig.java):
         * For finding the offsets, use a piece of 2x1 extrusion that is straight against the forks of the front and back modules (on the left and right side) to ensure that the modules are straight
-        * Point the bevel gears of all the wheels towards the center of the robot.
+        * Point the bevel gears of all the wheels towards the center of the robot for MK3/4 and towards the outside of the robot for MK5.
         * Open Phoenix Tuner X and, for each CANcoder on a swerve module, copy the negated rotation value of the "Absolute Position No Offset" signal to the ```STEER_OFFSET``` constants.
 For example, if the CANcoder "Absolute Position No Offset" signal is 0.104004, specify a value of -0.104004 for the corresponding constant.
 * Checking geometry:
     1. elevate the robot on a cart positioned in front of the operator console so the driver's perspective is the same as the robot's (i.e., the front of the robot facing away from the driver); we label the front, back, left, and right of the robot on the robot since which is which may be ambiguous until more of the robot is assembled